“Man, I still can’t believe you get to come here whenever you want.”

 Jae, who was wearing dark shades and a large sun hat to help keep her sensitive skin from burning so easily while we were out here in the open, flushed a little and took a drink from her iced tea.
 Her voice was very soft as she suggested, “We should probably start.”

 “She’s got a point.”
 Looking to Amber, I added, “We should get to it.
-I just figured coming out here might be a nice change of pace from holing up the library or whatever.
+I just figured coming out here might be a nice change of pace from holing up in the library or whatever.
 But we can still work on the project without too many distractions.”

 Clearly distracted, the dark-haired girl stared at a passing woman in a short tennis skirt.
 “Uh huh, not too many distractions.
 Sounds yummy–I mean good.”
 She looked back to me.
 “Good.”